espressif/esp-hosted/README.md

 Note:
 * BT stands for Bluetooth BR/EDR and BLE stands for Bluetooth Low Energy specifications.
 * ESP-Hosted related BR/EDR 4.2 and BLE 4.2 functionalities are tested with bluez 5.43+.
-Whereas BLE 5.0 functionalities are tested with bluez 5.45+.
+Whereas, BLE 5.0 functionalities are tested with bluez 5.45+.
-* We suggest latest stable bluez version to be used.
-Any other bluetooth stack instead of bluez also could be used.
+* We suggest the latest stable bluez version to be used.
+Any other Bluetooth stack instead of bluez also could be used.
 * bluez 5.45 on-wards BLE 5.0 HCI commands are supported.
-* BLE 5.0 has backward compability of BLE 4.2.
+* BLE 5.0 has backward compatibility of BLE 4.2.

 ##### 1.5.2 MCU Host
-Below table explains which feature is supported on which transport interface for MCU based host.
+The below table explains which feature is supported on which transport interface for MCU based host.

 | ESP device | Transport Interface | WLAN support | Virtual serial interface | Bluetooth support |
 |:------------:|:-------:|:---------:|:--------:|:--------:|